 2. Preliminary

-The Localism Act 2012, section 31(4) states that a member who is present at a meeting of the Parish Council or of any committee, sub-committee or joint committee of the Council, and has a Disclosable Pecuniary Interest in a matter to be considered or being considered at the meeting (of which the member is aware) may not participate in the discussion of that matter at the meeting or participate in any vote taken on the matter at the meeting, unless a dispensation has been obtained from the Council under section 33 of the Act.
+S.31(4) of the Localism Act 2012 states that a member who is present at a meeting of the Parish Council or of any committee, sub-committee or joint committee of the Council, and has a disclosable pecuniary interest in a matter to be considered or being considered at the meeting (of which the member is aware), may not participate in the discussion of that matter at the meeting or participate in any vote taken on the matter at the meeting unless a dispensation has been obtained from the Council under s.
+33 of that Act.

 3. Types of Dispensations